dbExpression-team/docs.dbExpression.com/src/pages/getting-started/index.md

 * `Microsoft.Extensions.Configuration` - to read configuration files.
 * `Microsoft.Extensions.DependencyInjection` - namepace containing the `AddDbExpression()` extension method to register database services.
 * `HatTrick.DbEx.MsSql.Configuration` - enables fluent configuration of dbExpression for use with one or more Microsoft SQL Server databases.
-* `SimpleConsole.DataService` - the namespace (created through scaffolding) that contains the *database accessor* to fluently build QueryExpressions for the *SimpleConsoleDb* database.
+* `SimpleConsole.DataService` - the namespace (created through scaffolding) that contains the *database accessor* to fluently build queries for the *SimpleConsoleDb* database.
 * `SimpleConsole.dboData` - the namespace (created through scaffolding) containing the entities representing the tables and views in the *dbo* schema in the database (your scaffolded code in this namespace should contain a single entity - *Person*).
-* `SimpleConsole.dboDataService` - the namespace (created through scaffolding) that contains all *schema accessor* classes to fluently build QueryExpressions for entities in the *dbo* schema.
+* `SimpleConsole.dboDataService` - the namespace (created through scaffolding) that contains all *schema accessor* classes to fluently build queries for entities in the *dbo* schema.

 And to use use a static database accessor (we're using it for this walk-thru):
 * `HatTrick.DbEx.Sql` - namespace containing the `UseStaticRuntimeFor<T>()` extension method, which opts-in to using `dbExpression` statically.